FranklinDM/NoteStruck/README.md

 A quick and easy note-taking solution for Pale Moon/FossaMail.
 It is a fork of [QuickFox Notes](https://addons.mozilla.org/en-US/firefox/addon/quickfox-notes/) by InBasic.
-Can be launched through 3 options in the toolbar button (new tab/app content/new window), by typing about:notes in the URL, or by launching Pale Moon with -qfn as a command line argument.
+Can be launched through 3 options in the toolbar button (new tab/app content/new window), by typing about:notes in the URL, or by launching Pale Moon with -nst as a command line argument.
 It also provides configurable icons for the status bar for quick launching and sync with different file sharing services.